TimmyChan99/Testing_practice/README.md

 # Testing practice

-Write a few practical tests for JavaScript functions using the [Jest](https://jestjs.io/) library.
-I followed the [AAA pattern](https://github.com/goldbergyoni/javascript-testing-best-practices#-%EF%B8%8F-12-structure-tests-by-the-aaa-pattern) to make your tests easier for other developers to read and understand.
+Write a few practical tests for JavaScript functions using the [Jest](https://jestjs.io/) library and the [AAA pattern](https://github.com/goldbergyoni/javascript-testing-best-practices#-%EF%B8%8F-12-structure-tests-by-the-aaa-pattern) to make  tests easier for other developers to read and understand.

 #### Task 1
 - Write a function *stringLength(string)* that takes any string as an argument and returns its characters count.